limarkdl/co1111-ui-research/README.md

   ![Google Sheets Badge](https://img.shields.io/badge/Google%20Sheets-34A853?logo=googlesheets&logoColor=fff&style=for-the-badge)

 ## Idea
-This is the final task for the 2nd year, in which you need to create a product and use A / B testing to confirm or disprove the hypothesis about the organization of UI / UX.
-In my case, I chose the hypothesis that a progress bar that starts at a non-zero value gives confidence to the user and reassures him, showing as if the end is near and he is doing well.
+This is the final task for the 2nd year, in which you need to create a product and use A/B testing to confirm or disprove the hypothesis about the organization of UI/UX.
+In my case, I chose the hypothesis that a progress bar that starts at a non-zero value gives confidence to the user and reassures him, as if the end is near and he is doing well.
 For my research, I created a quiz where the progress bar is used very often.
-I made two different 'Quiz' elements, the options of which are selected with ~50% probability, thanks to which I received feedback both for the progress of the bar from a non-zero value and from zero
+I made two different 'Quiz' elements, the options of which are selected with 50% probability, thanks to which I received feedback both for the progress of the bar from a non-zero value and from zero.

+P.S.
+Since I'm an international student, I've decided to make this research for EN/RU users.
+This allowed me to extend my testing group.

+P.P.S.
+At the time of creation, I had no experience with i18next, so to speed up the development process, I've decided not to use this library this time.

 ## Appearance
 ### Main